Elorucov/ProjectB/API.md

 ## Authorization

-To run all API methods (except from `auth` section) you need to pass an `access_token`, a special access key, in the `Authorization` header:
+To run all API methods (except from `auth` section) you need to pass an `access_token`, which is a special access key, in the `Authorization` header:
 ```
 Authorization: Bearer 1HxcvP819mtJdPmRtPOwi0SXEFVnVk9ZRYtVE3fgIyEBofUwIStm8xMTMdd3sTAUk5av7KSUyvCEZHmCwlvcqPbyVPkjsuFuPqXi3EthMKmRFvpe8ut2E5WXksywEiuzVv7l4JG3Rs8M3HPeCQ9sBN
 ```
-Token is a string of digits and latin characters and may refer to a bug tracker's member.
-If you don't pass the `Authorization` header, the server will return a error (code `5`).
+Token is a string of digits and latin characters and may refer to the bug tracker's member.
+If you don't pass the `Authorization` header, the server will return an error (code `5`).
 You can obtain a token by calling the `auth.signIn` method.

 ## Response format